Our Staff

 • I wear many different “hats” at CBR, but my main one is overseeing the navigation of everything.
 You can catch me almost everywhere.

 I have been a therapist for almost a decade.
 I grew up in these mountains, and found myself in them too.
 I strongly identify in the autism, queer, and chronic illness communities.
-I have my own private therapy practice called Spectrum Squared (spectrum-squared.com) that I “infodump” and research about constantly.
 I believe that the world wasn’t created for folks like me, so I found others and created a space that felt safe and healing.
 I am not everyone’s “cup of tea”, and I am finally okay with that.

 In my spare time you can catch me collecting tiny objects, going to Sylva Belles Drag Shows, reading queer sci fi novels, and taking naps with my Saint Bernard named Walt.